-1 .
-Technical quality of the proposal, inclusive of suitability of proposal to meet the requirements of the scope of work 50% 2 20% - Refer to the section on "Expertise required by the Service Provider".
+1. Technical quality of the proposal, inclusive of suitability of proposal to meet the requirements of the scope of work 50% 2. of the service provider to execute the assignment 20% - Refer to the section on "Expertise required by the Service Provider".
 Experience in working with mining communities is an added advantage.
-3. Budget 20%

-4. BBBEE 5% (requirement for level 1-4)
+3. Budget 20% 4.
+BBBEE 5% (requirement for level 1-4) 5.
+Innovative approaches (use of ICT, parent and caregiver approaches, etc.) 5%